RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 Now...
 How do you scale?
 Do you buy more hardware, change your architecture, choose a new platform, or some combination of these?
 [Dr. Nic Williams](http://www.windycityrails.org/schedule/#williams), [Brian Shirai](http://www.windycityrails.org/schedule/#shirai), [Evan Light](http://www.windycityrails.org/schedule/#light), [Mark Menard](http://www.windycityrails.org/schedule/#menard) deal with scaling problems.
 Learn from them.

 Maybe you built a gem to solve a problem for yourself, and now you want to release your gem to the world.
 What legal questions do you need to consider?
-[David Heinemeier Hansson](http://twitter.com/dhh) faced a similar challenge when he built Rails, right?
+Did Rails face similar challenges in the beginning?
 [Daliah Saper](http://www.windycityrails.org/schedule/#saper) is an attorney who specializes in intellectual property and other open source software issues.
 Put her team to work for you.

 How about security?
 Have you outgrown the `Devise` gem?
 Or do you simply need to know more about `Devise` internals so that you can use it more effectively?
 Maybe it's time to abandon username/password logins altogether and go with SQRL.
 [Justin Love](http://www.windycityrails.org/schedule/#love) and [Lucas Mazza](http://www.windycityrails.org/schedule/#mazza) might have some ideas for you.